New :Karmen takes over Silvr activities

 Companies have significant financing needs, first to design and launch an innovative product or service, then to accelerate in search of rapid growth.

 The venture capital and fund-raising are also essential steps for companies.
-Increasingly, however, they are turning to Revenue Based Financing (RBF), in search of financing that is easy to access, fast and non-dilutive.

 What types of financing are best suited to SaaS?

-With Karmen, French SaaS start-ups benefit from a 100% non-dilutive, digitalized and fast financing solution(in less than 72 hours!).
-This solution can notably allow them to replenish their cash flow, stabilize their growth or extend their runway.
+With Karmen, you benefit from a 100% non-dilutive, digitalized, and fast financing solution (in less than 48 hours!).
+This solution can help you replenish your cash flow, stabilize your growth, or even extend your runway. runway.

 Then, if you qualify, we will send you a loan offer within 72 hours.
 There are no hidden fees.
 If you are satisfied with the offer, you will receive the first transfer within 48 hours.